laxmi-priya5/Swiggy-Clone-React-Learning-Project/README.md

 - hooks are normal js utility function
 - whenever a state variable (useSate) updates react rerender the UI.
 - remember import useSate function/component/react element as named import
+- useEffect hook called after the component(which contains this hook) render;
+- so that we use it to make api call when we follow the rendering pattern (Loads → Render → API → Re-render)

 # react recocilliation algorithm (react fibre)